Cyberint: Overview

 Cyberint, now part of Check Point Software Technologies, provides cybersecurity services that focus on identifying and managing external threats.
 The company helps organizations reduce risk by offering tools and intelligence to detect potential cyber threats before they cause harm.

 Cyberint develops Threat Intelligence by analyzing data from open sources, deep, and dark web platforms to detect cyber threats; Attack Surface Management for identifying vulnerabilities across digital assets; Brand Protection to monitor and remove unauthorized use of company identities and address phishing; Deep and Dark Web Monitoring for detecting data breaches and cybercriminal activities; and Supply Chain Intelligence for assessing risks related to third-party vendors and partners.

+Funding

+On January 1, 2014, Cyberint secured its Series A funding round, raising $10 million to scale operations and enhance its threat detection technologies.

+The company raised $18 million in a Series B round on May 31, 2018, led by Viola Growth, which contributed $12 million.

+On June 21, 2022, Cyberint closed a Series C funding round with $28 million in equity and an additional $12 million in credit.